 Traditional Irish Halloween Barmbrack

 As the Home of Halloween, Samhain (pronounced Sow-en) is a spooky time in Ireland.
-With Celtic roots, this ancient festival is marked in Ireland with creepy stories about mean spirited fairies, banshees and vampires, and parties with tasty treats and fortune telling.
+With Celtic roots, this ancient festival is marked in Ireland today with creepy stories about haunted woods and werewolves, fairies, banshees and vampires.
+And of course, plenty of get-togethers with tasty treats and fortune-telling.

-Barmbrack (bairín breac in gaelic) is Ireland's treasured fortunetelling fruitcake.
-Roughly translated as "speckled bread," Barmbrack is a rich and dense sweat loaf made with lots of dried fruit soaked in tea or whiskey depending on taste!
+Barmbrack (bairín breac in Gaelic) roughly translates as "speckled bread," which aptly describes this rich and dense sweet loaf made with lots of dried fruit soaked in tea, or whiskey, depending on your tastes!

 What will you find in a Barmbrack?

 So how does it tell your fortune I hear you ask?
-Dried fruit is not the only thing you will find in this bread!
-When a barmbrack is shared out and traditionally served with hot tea and a good spread of butter, everyone waits in anticipation to see what they'll find in their slice — a stick, a pea, or even a silver ring?
+Dried fruit is not the only thing you will find as "speckles" in this loaf!
+When a barmbrack is shared out, everyone waits in anticipation to see what they'll find in their slice — just fruit?
+Or perhaps a stick, a pea, a rag, a coin, or even a silver ring?
 What you find foretells your fortune in the coming year.

 What do the objects in Barmbrack Mean?

-• Find A Coin: Congratulations!
-You will enjoy great fortune in the coming year
+- Find A Coin: Congratulations!
+You will enjoy good fortune in the coming year

 How to make your own Barmbrack

 It seems there is no one in Ireland that doesn't enjoy a barmbrack.
-Nostalgia might have something to do with it but it is pretty tasty and quite a bit of fun too!
-They’re available in almost every Irish bakery.
+Nostalgia might have something to do with it, but it is also pretty tasty and quite a bit of fun too!
+They’re available in almost every Irish bakery at this time of year.

-• 375g packet of mixed dried fruit (raisins, currents, sultanas - whatever you like really)
+- 375 g / 2 1/2 cups of mixed dried fruit (raisins, currents, sultanas - whatever you like really so long as they are small)

-• A silver ring, a dried pea, a coin, a matchstick and a small bit of cloth all securely wrapped up in greaseproof paper
+- A silver ring*, a dried pea, a coin, a matchstick and a small bit of cloth all securely wrapped up in baking paper

 Method